jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D43-44R1
 Finished histogram creation for Pareto simulation.
 Worked on a small bug in value distribution in the player class.
 Read about matplotlib plot functions.

+###D45R1
+Resolved bug in player class value distribution in the Pareto simulation.
+Wondering if I should go back to ALife or keep up general programming.